bnb-chain/bnb-chain.github.io/docs/BSC-FAQs-general.md

 EVM means Ethereum Virtual Machine.
 Any smart contract written to run in EVM can be easily ported to BNB Smart Chain.

-### Can developers make hybrid Dapps using both Beacon Chain and BNB Smart Chain in one single Dapp?
+### Can developers make hybrid Dapps using both BNB Beacon Chain and BNB Smart Chain in one single Dapp?

 Yes, with the help of native cross-chain functions